Smooth structures on non-orientable $4$-manifolds via twisting operations: Background results, tools and constructions

 \subsection{A result of Akbulut}

-For non-orientable 4-manifolds that support a $\Pin^+$-structure, Cappell-Shaneson's building block of Section \ref{Section CappellShaneson} and the $\eta$-invariant are effective in unveiling inequivalent smooth structures in a myriad of cases \cite{[CappellShaneson], [FintushelStern1], [FintushelStern2], [Kreck], [Stolz], [Torres]}.
-The situation is strikingly different in the case where there is no $\Pin^+$-structure available as the following theorem suggests.
+For non-orientable 4-manifolds with a $\Pin^+$-structure, the building block (\ref{Exotic Compact Bundle}) and the $\eta$-invariant are effective tools to produce inequivalent smooth structures (cf. \cite{[FintushelStern1], [FintushelStern2], [Kreck]}).
+The situation where there is no $\Pin^+$-structure available is strikingly different as the following theorem suggests.